veena-v-g/Epidemic-Ledger/README.md

 # InfectiousBlockchain

 Applying blockchain methodologies for tracking infectious diseases.
-It accepts
+The project at the moment places the data into the blockchain from the CSV, takes the data from the CSV and places the information into a R framework that maps the data to the map.
+The two parts of the pipeline needs to be connected and launched from a AWS server.

 ## Requirements